I Apologize (Anita Baker song)

-"I Apologize" is a song by American recording artist Anita Baker, released in October 1994 as the second single from her fifth album, Rhythm of Love (1994).
+"I Apologize" is a song by American recording artist Anita Baker, released in October 1994, by Elektra Records, as the second single from her fifth album, Rhythm of Love (1994).
 The song peaked at number eight on the US Billboard Hot R&B Singles chart and number 74 on the Billboard Hot 100.
 It won her a Grammy Award for Best Female R&B Vocal Performance.

 Release and critical reception

 "I Apologize" entered Billboards Hot R&B Airplay chart on November 5, 1994, and rose up to number 5 at the end of February 1995.
 The song hit number 1 on Billboards Adult R&B Airplay chart on February 4, 1995, spending 38 weeks on the chart.
 At the same time, the song peaked at number 8 on the R&B chart.
 In the UK, "I Apologize" broke into the pop singles chart at number 80 on July 2, 1995, and dropped out the next week.

 British magazine Music Week gave the song three out of five, writing, "Baker goes jungle?
 But her strong vocals retain the original feel of these tracks, creating a soulful jungle splice-up."
 Chuck Campbell from Knoxville News Sentinel felt that here, the singer "glides into the subtlety of a more refined arrangement".
-Jonathan Bernstein from Spin declared it as "a request-line perennial-in-the-making".
+Jonathan Bernstein from Spin named it "a request-line perennial-in-the-making".